 Dolmen 54 is a small unipmosing megalith with a strangely shaped capstone, not unlike the prow of a small ship.
-The circle was dismantled around 1837 and used to build fieldwalls, and the mound or tertre was ploughed away by improving tenants.
-The capstone of the dolmen is somewhat de-stabilized and is partly off its supporting orthostats.
+Apparently a fine circle surrounded this monument, until it was dismantled around 1837 and used to build fieldwalls.
+The mound or tertre was ploughed away by improving tenants.
+As a result, the capstone of the dolmen is somewhat de-stabilized and is partly off its supporting orthostats.

 The circle, a physical and symbolic boundary between the world of the living and the lands of the dead, was broken up shortly before Petrie's visit in 1837.

 A fragment of Carrowkeel ware pottery, discovered in this monument by Walker, was confused with a pottery sample from Moytura at Lough Arrow by Wood-Martin.
-The confusion was sorted out bt Michael Herity in an article published in 1970.
+The confusion was cleared up by Michael Herity in an article published in 1970.

 Circle 54 - Borlase

 Situated at the angle of the field, northeast of the cairn called Listoghil, and to the east of LXV (dolmen-circle).

 "Of this circle, also, only a few stones are left, the rest having been carried away to clear the ground; but the cromleac is untouched, though covered with stones collected off the land."